fxamacker/cbor/README.md

 * __Small apps__.
 Same programs are 4-9 MB smaller by switching to this library.
 No code gen and the only imported pkg is [cbor-go/float16](https://github.com/cbor-go/float16) which is maintained by the same team.

 * __Small data__.
 The `toarray` and `keyasint` struct tags can shrink size of Go structs encoded to CBOR.
 Also, integers always encode to smallest type that fits.
-Optionally, floats can shrink from float64 to float32 or float16 when values can be preserved.
+Optionally, floats can shrink from float64 to float32 or float16 when values fit.

 * __Fast__. v1.3 became faster than a well-known library that uses `unsafe` optimizations and code gen.  Faster libraries will always exist, but speed is only one factor.
 This library doesn't use `unsafe` optimizations or code gen.